Rent Home in Canada 2026: Complete Guide By City & Province

 Are application fees legal anywhere in Canada?

-Ontario, British Columbia, Quebec ban all application/processing fees.
-Eight provinces follow similar prohibitions.
-Alberta permits reasonable administrative charges while federal jurisdictions maintain strict no-fee policies.
+Ontario, BC, Quebec ban all application fees.
+Eight provinces follow.
+Alberta permits reasonable admin charges only.

 How much notice do landlords require for entry?

-Minimum 24 hours written notice required nationwide for non-emergencies.
-Ontario mandates specific forms while BC permits immediate emergency access.
-Quebec follows Civil Code protocols with comparable protections across Canada.
+24 hours written notice minimum nationwide for non-emergencies.
+Ontario requires specific forms, BC allows emergency access.

 Can tenants sublet Canadian rental properties?

 All provinces permit subletting with landlord consent.
-Ontario requires written approval while BC allows assignment without consent under specific conditions.
-Quebec maintains strict subletting protocols through civil code requirements.
+Ontario requires written approval, BC allows assignment under conditions.